Here’s how you can test gemstones and spot imitations:

 Dichroscopes reveal whether transparent, coloured gemstones exhibit pleochroism, i.e. direction-dependent polychromatism.
 As a result, these devices can be used to test gemstones and often differentiate natural stones from one another and identify imitations.
 Numerous natural stones have a characteristic pleochroism and can be identified by it.

 Different colours or hues of the stone to be examined can be seen when looking into the dichroscope and if pleochroism is present.
 In this way you can test your gemstone and distinguish it from imitations or fakes.
 Strong pleochroism, such as in the case of ornamental stones cordierite or tanzanite, can also be seen with the naked eye in non-polarised light.
-For the majority of colored stones, however, it is not possible to test gemstones with the naked eye, as they only show weak pleochroism.
+With the majority of the colored stones, however, the detection of pleochroism is not possible, since they only show a weak pleochroism.
 Different devices can be used to determine this characteristics, for example the polariscope or the dichroscope.
 The examination method is relatively simple.

 You need these products

 Rapid detection of the green tourmaline with the dichroscope

 The dichroscope is also an important auxiliary tool.
 In this device inside, light emanating from the stone to be examined is broken down by a calcite crystal into two adjacent light beams polarised perpendicular to each other.